Ruby-Network/ruby-v1/README.md

 ![Preview](https://user-images.githubusercontent.com/73721704/204464818-706c9317-15a9-471d-999c-c2a73df966c6.png)

 ## Self Hosting
-- Find out how to self host  <a>(https://github.com/Weeb-Network/wc/wiki/Self-Host-On-Your-Own-Machine"</a>here
+- Find out how to self host  <a href="https://github.com/Weeb-Network/wc/wiki/Self-Host-On-Your-Own-Machine">here</a>
 ---
 ## Contributing
 Contributions are great and welcome!
 If you want to contribute, please read the [Contributing Guidelines](./.github/CONTRIBUTING.md) first.